The Florida Citrus Archives Story

 What we do in the Florida Citrus Archives

-Donations of citrus-related materials are inventoried, prepared for storage in acid-free folders and boxes, described, and then made available for use by those researching the history of the Florida citrus industry.
+Once donations of citrus-related materials are arrive, Florida Citrus Hall of Fame Fellows inventory them.
+The materials are then prepared for storage in acid-free folders and boxes, described, and then made available for use by those researching the history of the Florida citrus industry.

 What we collect